 If a child or adult is at risk of immediate harm call 999 now.
 To report an online concern to the Police Child Exploitation and Online Protection Centre, click the button below.

-Gavin Stone, Assistant Diocesan Secretary and Bishop's Safeguarding Officer
+Gavin Stone, Head of Transformation and Safeguarding

 Office hours: 01473 298522